Kazu010101/Zphisher-RMIT-Cybersecurity-Project/README.md

 ## Result

 We demonstrated how the victim clicked the link and gave in the credentials to the attacker.
-With the credentials, the attacker could hack into the victim's account.
-However in the actual world, the success of the attack depends on whether or not the victim is aware of the phising email.
+After stealing the victim's credentials, the attacker could hack into the victim's account.
+However in the actual world, the success of this attack depends on whether or not the victim's cybersecurity awareness against phishing emails.

 ## Mitigation Plan